 In 1988, the program became known as the Envirothon.
 Teams from Pennsylvania, Ohio, and Massachusetts competed in the first "National Envirothon."
 The Pennsylvania Association of Conservation Districts hosted the event.
 Subsequently, Massachusetts, Ohio, and Maine hosted the annual "National Envirothon," and in 1992, the first Canadian team (from Nova Scotia) participated in the competition, hosted by Maryland's Envirothon Committee.

 The NCF- Envirothon is a program of the National Conservation Foundation (Washington, D.C.) and is referred to as the NCF-Envirothon.
-Sponsorship for the program is from; local conservation districts, in partnership with the U.S. Forest Service, Forestry Associations, and the National Association of Conservation Districts.
+Sponsorship for the program is from; local conservation districts, in partnership with the USDA Natural Resource Conservation Service, the U.S. Forest Service, and the National Association of Conservation Districts.